SuneetAroraa/ID-Field-Extractor/README.md

 **Detection (`detection.py`)** — A YOLOv8 model (`yolov8n.pt`) is run on the input image and the highest-confidence box is taken as the card region.
 If YOLO finds nothing, `detectwarp_image()` in `clean.py` is used as a backup: it contour-detects the card edges and applies a perspective warp to extract it.
 YOLO is the primary path; the contour-based warp only runs when YOLO fails to find a box.

-**Clean / Deskew (`clean.py`, `DocScanner_Deskew.py`)** — The cropped card is deskewed and thresholded via `clean_image()`, which detects the skew angle, corrects it, and applies adaptive thresholding. `DocScanner_Deskew.py` holds the underlying contour approximation, perspective transform, and skew-correction functions used by both the detection fallback and the cleaning step.
+**Clean / Deskew (`clean.py`, `DocScanner_Deskew.py`)** — The cropped card is deskewed and thresholded via `clean_image()`, which detects the skew angle, corrects it, and applies adaptive thresholding. `DocScanner_Deskew.py` carries over the contour detection, perspective transform, and skew-correction logic from an earlier standalone project — [Document-Scanner-Deskew-Tool](https://github.com/SuneetAroraa/Document-Scanner-Deskew-Tool) — reused here for both the detection fallback and the cleaning step.

 **OCR (`ocr.py`)** — EasyOCR reads the cleaned crop and returns text boxes with confidence scores.
 Per-box confidence is where gating happens: boxes are logged with an average confidence and a count of how many fell below the threshold, and low-confidence boxes are dropped before parsing ever sees them.